mohammad-areeb/PhyRCBath/README.md

 # PhyRCBath
-RoboNotts development for the PhyRC Challenge
+RoboNotts development for the PhyRC Challenge.

+Run `robonotts_bathing_main.py` for current working solution.

 ## Perception
 The Perception class is contained in `bathing_perception.py`.
 To use this code you will need to create an instance of the Perception class and pass in the `BathingEnv` variable.
 There is a minimal working version of how to use the Perception class in `bathing_perception_test.py`.